OpenSAF: History

 OpenSAF was founded by an Industry consortium, including Ericsson, HP, and Nokia Siemens Networks, and first announced by Motorola ECC, acquired by Emerson Network Power, on February 28, 2007.
 The OpenSAF Foundation was officially launched on January 22, 2008.
 Membership evolved to include Emerson Network Power, SUN Microsystems, ENEA, Wind River, Huawei, IP Infusion, Tail-f, Aricent, GoAhead Software, and Rancore Technologies.
 GoAhead Software joined OpenSAF in 2010 before being acquired by Oracle.
 OpenSAF's development and design are heavily influenced by Mission critical system requirements, including Carrier Grade Linux, SAF, ATCA and Hardware Platform Interface.
 OpenSAF was a milestone in accelerating adoption of Linux in Telecommunications and embedded systems.

 The goal of the Foundation was to accelerate the adoption of OpenSAF in commercial products.
-The OpenSAF community held conferences between 2008-2010; the first conference hosted by Nokia Siemens Networks in Munich (Germany), second hosted by Huawei in Shenzhen (China), and third hosted by HP in Palo Alto (USA).
+The OpenSAF community held conferences between 2008 and 2010; the first conference hosted by Nokia Siemens Networks in Munich (Germany), second hosted by Huawei in Shenzhen (China), and third hosted by HP in Palo Alto (USA).
 In February 2010, the first commercial deployment of OpenSAF in carrier networks was announced.
 Academic and industry groups have independently published books describing OpenSAF-based solutions.
 A growing body of research in service availability is accelerating the development of OpenSAF features supporting mission-critical cloud and microservices deployments, and service orchestration.

 OpenSAF 1.0 was released January 22, 2008.
 It comprised the NetPlane Core Service (NCS) codebase contributed by Motorola ECC.
 Along with the OpenSAF 1.0 release, the OpenSAF foundation was incepted.
 OpenSAF 2.0 released on August 12, 2008, was the first release developed by the OpenSAF community.
 This release included Log service and 64-bit support.
 OpenSAF 3.0 released on June 17, 2009, included platform management, usability improvements, and Java API support.

 OpenSAF 4.0 was a milestone release in July 2010.
 Nicknamed the "Architecture release", it introduced significant changes including closing functional gaps, settling internal architecture, enabling in-service upgrade, clarify APIs, and improve modularity.
 Receiving significant interest from industry and academics, OpenSAF held two community conferences in 2011, one hosted by MIT University in Boston MA, and a second hosted by Ericsson in Stockholm.